Vaibhav-Datta/CIYA/README.md

 CIYA is not open source and is not permitted for public use, redistribution, or modification.
 This project is a private build and intended solely for personal experimentation and development by the creator.

 ## 🗂️ File Structure

 ciya.py # Main assistant script

 memory.txt # Stores remembered data (auto-created)

+CT_widget.py # A small widget (window) that can be used to activate CIYA from outside the code editor.

 README.md # Project documentation

 ## 🚀 Getting Started